 If you lost your job because of your disability, you may have a claim against your employer for wrongful termination.
 Most employers may not discriminate against employees with disabilities and must provide them with reasonable accommodations at the workplace.
 This article explains your legal rights and what to do if you believe you were wrongfully terminated because of your disability.

 The federal Americans with Disabilities Act (ADA) protects applicants and employees with disabilities from workplace discrimination.
 The ADA applies to private employers with 15 or more employees.
-(If you work for a smaller employer, you may be protected by your state’s disability discrimination law; select your state from the list at our Discrimination and Harassment page to find out.)
+(If you work for a smaller employer, you may be protected by your state's disability discrimination law; select your state from the list on our Discrimination and Harassment page to find out.)

 You have a disability under the ADA if you have a physical or mental impairment that substantially limits a major life activity.
 Major life activities are things that are essential to daily life, such as caring for oneself, walking, hearing, breathing, learning, seeing, speaking, performing manual tasks, and so on.
 Major life activities also include major bodily functions, such as the proper working of the immune system, normal cell growth, and healthy reproductive, neurological, respiratory, digestive, and circulatory functions.